mantidproject/documents/Design/Plotting/plotting_VSI_design.md

 ```python
 cbar.ax.set_xticklabels(['Low', 'Medium', 'High'])
 ```
-If we want to support editing of the colour bar and its axis We need to clarify to what extent the colour bar axis is modifiable in Paraview and how to do this.
+If we want to support editing of the properties of the colour bar and its axis, we need to clarify if there is an analog to the concept of 'colour bar axis' in Paraview, if it is modifiable, and how to do this.

 Take a screenshot
 -----------------